thowell/thowell/README.md

 [**Website**](https://thowell.github.io)

+Currently:
+- research scientist at Google DeepMind in London

 Previously:
+- research scientist at Fauna Robotics in New York City
 - PhD at Stanford University with Zac Manchester and the [Robotic Exploration Lab](https://roboticexplorationlab.org/)
 - research scientist intern at [DeepMind](https://www.deepmind.com/) with Yuval Tassa on MuJoCo simulation team
 - research intern at [Google Brain](https://research.google/teams/brain/robotics/) with Vikas Sindhwani